danlucas/buildblog/_posts/2014-12-01-code-month.md

 title: "Code month"
 ---

 It's December 1st, so I thought I'd get this done by attempting to have a post or a commit every day all month.
-First up, working through that [link below]({{site.baseurl}}{% post_url 2014-11-23-so-easy %}) below.
+First up, working through that [link below]({{site.baseurl}}{% post_url 2014-11-23-so-easy %}).